freenas/freenas-docs/userguide/jails.rst

 screen displays a message and button to :guilabel:`CREATE POOL` if no pools exist on the %brand% system.

 If pools exist, but none have been chosen for use with jails or plugins, a dialog appears to choose a pool.
 Select a pool and click :guilabel:`CHOOSE`.

+To select a different pool for jail and plugin storage, click
-Multiple pools can be activated to store iocage jails and plugins.
-To select another pool, click |ui-settings|.
-A drop-down shows the active pool.
-Another pool can be selected from the drop down to to be used for jails and plugins.
+|ui-settings|.
+A dialog shows the active pool.
+A different pool can
+be selected from the drop-down.

 Jails and downloaded FreeBSD release files are stored in a dataset named :file:`iocage/`.